byuicampuscd/temp-template-changer-docs/NewReadmeSecondDraft.md

 Run `template-changer` to see how it can be used.

-## Steps to follow
+## Overview of Steps to Follow

-- Download all the files
+- Download all the html files you want to change from the course
-- Make your template by looking at what you've got and what you want it to be
+- Look at the html files and figure out what needs to change
+- Make your template files accordingly
-- Run it
+- Run the program
-- Once run, go and check that to make sure that all of those files successfully went through
+- Once run, go and check the new folder to make sure that all of the html files were successfully modified - you can tell this if there's no subfolders created
-- If it didn't, a folder is made that you can go look at to find the issue(s)
+- If a subfolder(s) is created, use them to find out what the issue(s) are
-- Then add the needed logic
+- Then add the needed logic to your template files
-- Repeat until all are done, and is one folder (not any subfolders of errors)
+- Repeat until the newest folder has no subfolders

 ## Making the template